mihaicaragheorghe/argx/README.md

 Console.WriteLine(result.GetValue("bar")); // Outputs: baz
 ```

 **`* (Any)`**:  Any number of values.
 The argument can be provided with zero or more values.
-The argument type has to be a collection type.
-This will consume all the following values until another option is encountered or reaches the end of the command line.
+The argument type must be a collection type.
+This will consume all the following values until another known option is encountered or reaches the end of the command line.

 ``` csharp
 parser.Add<int[]>("--foo", arity: Arity.Any, constValue: Array.Empty<int>());